MakeSchool-Tutorials/Javascript-concentration-game/P00-JavaScript-game-Tutorial-intro/content.md

 slug: JavaScript-game-Tutorial-intro
 ---

+JavaScript is a great programming language to learn, games are fun and a good way to learn programming concepts, why not make a game in JavaScript?

+Applications that run in the browsers are highly accessible, if you wanted to get maximum visibility for your work building something that runs in the browser is a good choice.

-This is a tutorial covering vanilla JavaScript that you might use in any web application.
+This is a vanilla JavaScript tutorial/challenge.
+It uses no extra libraries.
 The tutorial creates a simple matching game to give purpose and provide problems to solve.

 The tutorial covers many of the basic features of JavaScript:

 - Arrays
 - Classes
-- DOM
+- the DOM

 # Premise

-JavaScript is a great programming language to learn, games are fun and a good way to learn programming concepts, why not make a game in JavaScript?

-Applications that run in the browsers are highly accessible, if you wanted to get maximum visibility for your work building something that runs in the browser is a good choice.

-This tutorial will work with vanilla JS.
-That is it will not use any external libraries or frameworks.
+This tutorial will work with vanilla JS, it will not use any external libraries or frameworks.
 Everything will be accomplished with standard JS.
 This will give the project maxiumum compatibility.
-It will also allow you to focus on the core features of hte JS language.
+This approach allow you to focus on the core features of the JS language.

 # The Game